1

 Shortbread Lemon Bars

 I've put together two family cookbooks over the years, and this recipe ranks among my favorites.
-These special lemon bars have a yummy shortbread crust and a refreshing flavor.
-I never hesitate to make this dessert for guests since I know it will be a hit. —Margaret Peterson, Forest City, Iowa
+The special lemon bars have yummy shortbread crust and refreshing flavor.
+I always make this dessert for guests because I know it'll be a hit with everyone. —Margaret Peterson, Forest City, Iowa

 Party Time Mini Cheeseburgers